John-Michael-D/100-Days-of-Python-GUI-Quiz-App/README.md

-# 100-Days-of-Python-GUI-Quiz-App
-This is the GUI quiz app I developed as part of "100 Days of Python" with Dr. Angela Yu.
+This is a GUI quiz app that uses the Open Trivia Database API to randomly generate a 10-question quiz on launch.